shu2496/Spring-Boot-Course-App/Readme.md

 ## Spring Boot Course and Catalog App
-** Two Spring Boot application interecting with each other connecting with sqlite database**
+* Two Spring Boot application interecting with each other connecting with sqlite database. *

 ## Prerequisites
 * Java 11